linkedin/Hakawai/README.md

 Plugins are defined in the podspec file as subspecs, so you can pick and choose which plug-ins you want to use (as long as you include the Core subspec).
 If you are not using CocoaPods, each plug-in is located in a separate group in Xcode, and each plug-in's group can be deleted wholesale without compromising the functionality of the core library.

 Hakawai supports two types of plug-ins.
-'Simple' and 'control flow' plug-ins both receive references to the parent ``HKWTextView``, but control flow plug-ins can also implement ``UITextViewDelegate`` methods, allowing them to respond to changes in the text view's state.
+'Simple' and 'control flow' plug-ins both receive references to the parent ``HKWTextView``, but control flow plug-ins can also implement additional delegate methods, allowing them to respond to changes in the text view's state.
 Plug-ins also have access to all the APIs of the core ``HKWTextView``.

+There are two types of control flow plug-ins. *Direct control flow plug-ins* receive ``UITextViewDelegate`` methods in order to monitor the state of the text view and respond to user actions. *Abstraction layer control flow plug-ins* receive ``HKWAbstractionLayerDelegate`` methods instead.
+Note that only at most one of the two types of control flow plug-ins may be registered to the text view at a time.

 Multiple simple plug-ins may be registered at once, but only one control flow plug-in can be registered at a time.
 Plug-ins can also be unregistered at any time.